DiegoAvena/coursera-angularJS/Lecture19/notes.md

 > $scope2.obj.prop = "ctrl-2"
 This makes us go up the prototype chain to obj on the parent, and so we change the prop of the obj on the parent to ctrl-2 so that then:
 > $scope3.obj.prop? -> evaluates to ctrl-2

+This is something that we seek to fix through controller as syntax

 ## Prototypal Inheritance